 Tomato Burrata Salad

-This Tomato Burrata Salad is outrageously delicious, and so easy to put together.
+This Tomato Burrata Salad recipe is outrageously delicious, and so easy to put together.
 I love serving this for company as an appetizer or side dish, especially with this Balsamic Marinated Flank Steak.
 It only takes 10 minutes to make!

 Peak perfect heirloom tomatoes with creamy burrata cheese is one of the best food combinations in existence.
 I know that sounds corny but every time I eat this dish, I’m overwhelmed by how good it is.